Pears and caramel form the top layer of this fabulous upside-down cake. It's juicy, sweet and moist. look no further for one of the best fall cakes!

 - Add ¼ cup unsalted butter in pieces to a skillet and stir to melt over medium/low heat.
 Or add the butter pieces to the pan.
 Pop into the oven until melted.

-- Scatter ½ cup brown sugar on top and 1 tablespoon bourbon, if using, and stir to dissolve in the skillet or return the pan to the oven until it starts to dissolve.
+- Scatter ½ cup dark brown sugar on top and 1 tablespoon bourbon, if using, and stir to dissolve in the skillet or return the pan to the oven until it starts to dissolve.

-- Pour the caramel into he pan or remove it from the oven and stir quickly with a spoon, spreading to cover the bottom.
-Arrange the pear pieces on top, cut side down, in any pattern you want, and fill gaps with 10 pecan pieces (you can add more or none at all).
+- Arrange the pear slices or halves on top, cut side down, in any pattern you want, and fill gaps with 10 pecan pieces (you can add more or none at all).
 Do this quickly.
 Reserve.

 For the cake batter:

 - In a large bowl, beat ½ cup unsalted butter until creamy, about 1 minute.
-Slowly add 1 cup sugar while beating for about 3 minutes, until light and airy.
+Slowly add 1 cup brown sugar while beating for about 3 minutes, until light and airy.

 - Add 2 eggs, one at a time, beating well after each addition.